ethereum/consensus-specs/specs/test-format.md

 * [Example test suite](#example-test-suite)

 ## About
-Ethereum 2.0 uses YAML as the format for all cross client tests.
+Ethereum Serenity uses YAML as the format for all cross client tests.
 This document describes at a high level the general format to which all test files should conform.

 The particular formats of specific types of tests (test suites) are defined in separate documents.